quicwg/base-drafts/draft-ietf-quic-transport.md

 Gap To Next Block (opt, repeated):

 : An unsigned number specifying the number of contiguous missing packets from the end of the previous ACK block to the start of the next.
+Repeated "Num Blocks" times.

 ACK Block Length (opt, repeated):

 : An unsigned packet number delta that indicates the number of contiguous packets being acknowledged starting after the end of the previous gap.
-Along with the previous field, this field is repeated "Num Blocks - 1" times.
+  Repeated "Num Blocks" times.

 ### Timestamp Section {#timestamp-section}